mu-tayyab/Task-10-march/README.md

+Project Title: 📛
+This is Random Task

+Screenshots: 📷
+Add a picture or short video(gif) demo of how the project works.
+Technologies Used: ☕️ 🐍 ⚛️
+React Native

+Setup / Installation: 💻

-You can follow this guide to setup your environment. https://reactnative.dev/docs/environment-setup then ,
+You can follow this guide to setup your environment. https://reactnative.dev/docs/environment-setup

+Then
 open terminal in root directory

-How to run this project?

-install node modules by this command yarn or npm install
+install node modules by this command $ yarn or npm install

-how to run this project
+run this project in android
-in Android

 npx react-native run-android

-in ios
+Run this project in iOS
+cd ios && pod install
 npx react-native run-ios